krishnaprasadtrasi/CS6886W-A1/README.md

 2. **Run the notebook and provide:**
    - **Username**: Username of wandb.io account
    - **Project Name**: Project name
-   - **Run ID**: Get this from your wandb dashboard like by identifying the run which has maximum validation accuracy (best performing run)
+   - **Run ID**: Needed only if Option B manual download option chosen .Get this from your wandb dashboard like by identifying the run which has maximum validation accuracy (best performing run)
    - The notebook will download the previously trained model from wandb.io and **print the local file path**